openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Setup virtual environment
 *************************

-You can follow the installation process from a :doc:`quick_start quide <../../../get_started/quick_start>` to create a universal virtual environment for all tasks.
+You can follow the installation process from a :doc:`quick_start guide <../../../get_started/quick_start>` to create a universal virtual environment for all tasks.
 On the other hand, you can create a task-specific environment following the process below.

-1. Install prerequisites with:
+1. Check your python version:

 .. code-block::

-    sudo apt-get install python3-pip python3-venv
-    # verify your python version
     python3 --version; pip3 --version;

     Python 3.8.10
-    pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)

 2. Create and activate a virtual environment for the obect detection task.
 The following example creates a virtual environment in the ``det_venv`` folder for detection task.

 .. code-block::

+    sudo apt-get install python3-venv
     # create virtual env
     bash ./otx/algorithms/detection/init_venv.sh det_venv
     # activate virtual env
     source det_venv/bin/activate

+.. #TODO: Update installation part: virtual env, install prerequisite, pip install -e . or pip install otx

 ***************************
 Dataset preparation